The Amplitude for Classical Gravitational Scattering at Third Post-Minkowskian Order: Einstein gravity at two-loop order

 which involves the five points tree-level amplitudes given in the appendix~\ref{sec:fiveamplitude}.
 The sum is over the helicity configuration $\lambda_i$ of the gravitons across the cut.
 We only keep the cut-constructible part of the two-loop amplitude.

 The three-particle cut gives both the conservative part of the classical potential plus some of the radiation-reaction pieces.
 A few self-energy and vertex corrrection diagrams are needed to get the full radiation-reaction term.
+Based on the $\hbar$ counting in eq.~(3.6) of~\cite{Bjerrum-Bohr:2021vuf} it is clear the one needs a least two massive propagators to get a classical contribution to the amplitude.
+By inspection of the possible topology of the Feynman graphs we conclude that the three-particle cut contribution, the self-energy and vertex corrrection diagrams are the only one contributing to this order.